WordPress/gutenberg/docs/explanations/principles.md

 ## Progressive Complexity

-_“On the Layers of the Onion”_ (Matias - Gutenberg or the Ship of Theseus)
+_“On the Layers of the Onion”_ (Matías - [Gutenberg or the Ship of Theseus](https://matiasventura.com/post/gutenberg-or-the-ship-of-theseus/))

 There are two perspectives for this principle: